chuc92man/docker-stacks/datacube-notebook/README.md

 ![Example JupyterLab](media/JupyterHub_Lab_Launcher.png)

-After launching a Terminal, you can initialize the Open Data Cube DB with:
+After launching a Terminal, the Open Data Cube DB can be initialised with:

 ```
 source activate cubeenv
 datacube -v system init
 ```

-Afterwards, you can check the Cube status with:
+Afterwards, its status can be checked with:

 ```
 source activate cubeenv